 This makes clear that Walker is just as open-hearted as her father was with his “voluptuous” sharing of food.

 The last two lines leave the reader with a calm and peaceful feeling.
 Walker sees the aspects of herself that she thinks her father would have admired and listed them for the reader.
 She imagines he is proud of her ability to cook, write and chop wood.
 These three aspects connect the corners of Walker’s life.

 The last line allows Poem at Thirty-Nine to drift off through its ending.
 The speaker has come to a place of peace in which she can stare into the warmth of a fire and feel joy in her memories.

 About Alice Walker

-Alice Walker was born in Eatonton, Georgia in February of 1944 and was one of eight siblings.
-While growing up Walker developed a passion for writing after she was accidentally blinded in one eye and her mother allowed her to write instead of doing chores.
+Alice Walker was born in Eatonton, Georgia, in February of 1944 and was one of eight siblings.
+While growing up, Walker developed a passion for writing after she was accidentally blinded in one eye and her mother allowed her to write instead of doing chores.
 As a young woman, she received a scholarship to attend Spelman College.
 She spent two years there and then transferred to Sarah Lawrence College, from which she graduated in 1965.
 That same year she moved to Mississippi and began her long association with the Civil Rights movement